Associated Higgs boson production with $Z$ boson in the minimal $U(1)_X$ extended Standard Model: Acknowledgement

 \section{Acknowledgement}

-The work was supported in part by Japan Society for the Promotion of Science (JSPS), Grant-in-Aid for Scientific Research, No.~18F18321 (A.~Das) and by the United States Department of Energy grant DE-SC0012447 (N.~Okada).
+The work was supported in part by Japan Society for the Promotion of Science (JSPS), Grant-in-Aid for Scientific Research, No.~18F18321 (A.D.) and by the United States Department of Energy grant DE-SC0012447 (N.O.).